dotnet/docs-maui/docs/android/app-links.md

 When Android starts your activity through an intent filter, you can use the data provided by the intent to determine what to do.
 This should be performed in an early lifecycle delegate, ideally `OnCreate`.
 The `OnCreate` delegate is invoked when an activity is created.
 For more information about lifecycle delegates, see [Platform lifecycle events](~/fundamentals/app-lifecycle.md#platform-lifecycle-events).

-To respond to an Android lifecycle delegate being invoked, call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object in the `CreateMauiapp` method of your `MauiProgram` class.
-Then, on the `ILifecycleBuilder` object, call the `AddAndroid` method and specify the `Action` that registers a handler for the required delegate:
+To respond to an Android lifecycle delegate being invoked, call the <xref:Microsoft.Maui.LifecycleEvents.MauiAppHostBuilderExtensions.ConfigureLifecycleEvents%2A> method on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object in the `CreateMauiapp` method of your `MauiProgram` class.
+Then, on the <xref:Microsoft.Maui.LifecycleEvents.ILifecycleBuilder> object, call the `AddAndroid` method and specify the <xref:System.Action> that registers a handler for the required delegate:

 ```csharp
 using Microsoft.Maui.LifecycleEvents;